jbis9051/JamesSOBot/docs/CHAT_API.md

 ## id to information

 **For general user information we do not suggest using the method below.
-Instead use, [the offical StackExchange API](https://api.stackexchange.com/)**
+Instead, use [the official StackExchange API](https://api.stackexchange.com/)**

 User information is cached by the chat site and takes a couple hours to sync with the main site.
 So things like reputation may not be entirely accurate (use the official API for that), but things like last seen and last post are accurate.